 Annuitization makes these decisions more manageable and less overwhelming.
 And annuitization can offer a competitive guaranteed rate of return relative to investing a pot of money yourself.

-Working with previous clients, I’ve seen annuitization schedules that offered a 6% rate of return (The investment return is calculated by considering how many payments you’ll get over time compared to the big pot of money not received).
-6% is really competitive.
-Rarely in investing can you earn a steady 6% return on your investment.
+Throughout my career, I’ve seen annuitization schedules that offered a 6% rate of return.
+(The investment return is calculated by considering how many payments you’ll get over time compared to the big pot of money not received).

 Give Yourself a Tax Break

 Finally, annuitization can also be used as a tax strategy.
-Receiving a one-time pot of money can trigger some adverse tax consequences.
-Opting for annuitization can decrease that tax burden.
+Receiving a lump sum of money can trigger adverse tax consequences.
+Choosing to annuitize can decrease that tax burden.

-Again, say you have $100,000 — but you choose to use annuitization to distribute $8,000 per year to yourself over 24 years.
-The relatively smaller distribution of $8,000 a year prevents you from being pushed up into a higher tax bracket.
+Again, say you have $500,000 — but you choose to use annuitization to distribute $25,000 per year to yourself over 20 years.
+And that relatively smaller distribution of $50,000/year prevents you from being pushed up into a higher tax bracket.
+Win!

-Of course, annuitization has risks as well.
+Of course, annuitization has risks.
 This includes company risk, market risk, and illiquidity risk.

 Stock Market Risk

 If you decide to take a one-time payment, you’ll be investing the money yourself.
 And, as with any investment, that carries risk.